Will the Saints record their first win? Model reveals Giants vs. Saints picks

 The New Orleans Saints will continue the quest for their first win of the 2025 season when they host the New York Giants in NFL Week 5 on Paramount+.
 Spencer Rattler and the Saints tried to keep up with the Bills in Week 4, but ultimately fell 31-19 in Buffalo.
 Meanwhile, the Giants secured their first win of the season in Week 4 with a hard-fought 21-18 win against the Los Angeles Chargers in Jaxson Dart's professional debut.

 Kickoff from Caesars Superdome is set for 1 p.m.
 ET on CBS and Paramount+.
 New Orleans is a 1.5-point favorite in the latest Giants vs. Saints odds from SportsLine consensus, while the over/under for total points scored is 42.
+The Saints are -126 money line favorites (risk $126 to win $100), while the Giants are +106 underdogs.
 Before making any Saints vs. Giants picks, make sure you check out the picks from the SportsLine Projection Model.
 Be sure to watch this game on CBS and Paramount+, where new users can get a free one-week trial.
 Sign up here.

 Click here to bet Giants vs. Saints at DraftKings Sportsbook, where new users get $200 in bonus bets if your initial $5 bet wins: